zekariasasaminew/2022-Dem-Vs-Rep-Vote/README.md

 ```

-First the file is opened.
+First, the file is opened.

 ```python
 file = open(FILE_NAME, 'r')
 ```

-Then it iterates across te data by splitting it in commas and the first element of the list is the state and the
+Then it iterates across the data by splitting it in commas and the first element of the list is the state and the
-following are district, democratic vote, republic vote respectively.
+following are district, democratic vote, and republic vote respectively.

 ```python
 for line in file: